-If you drink wine somewhat regularly, you are bound to come across bottles that you just don’t like.
-Sometimes, this could just be bad luck in the sense that you picked a bottle that wasn’t suited to your taste.
-Other times though, your dislike for the wine could be caused by flaws and/or faults that just sometimes occur.
-When tasting wine, it is important for you to differentiate between a flawed wine, a faulted wine, and one that you just don’t like.
+If you drink wine somewhat regularly, you are bound to come across bottles that you don’t like.
+Often and unfortunately, this is just bad luck, and you probably picked a wine that didn’t suit your taste.
+Other times but less more often, your dislike for a wine could be because you got a flawed bottle.
+Wine is made with fruit and in a sense, it is a living consumable.
+Things can go wrong.
+This post is my attempt to help you differentiate between a legitimately flawed wine and one you just don’t like.

 Most wine professionals agree that a number of conditions can lead to flawed wine.
 The one most commonly referred to is when a wine is infected with TCA or cork taint.
 This is a specific type of mold found in the tree bark that is used to make cork closures for wine.
 If you’ve ever poured yourself a glass of wine and found it to smell like wet newspaper, moldy basement, or wet dog, you’ve gotten a “corked” bottle of wine.
 This affects a small percentage of wines, and it’s not going to provide for pleasurable drinking.
 Table Wine accepts returns for exchange for wines of this sort and so should other retailers.

 There are certainly other cases where wine can go bad.
 If your wine smells or tastes of burnt match (excessive sulfur), vinegar (volatile acidity), barnyard (Brettanomyces), or rancid butter (diacetyl), you could have a wine with detectible faults.
 BUT, some wine lovers find some of these traits desirable, especially if they don’t totally overwhelm the other sensory components of the wine.
 However, if any of these factors are disproportionate or extreme, you’ve probably got a bad bottle.
 Contact your retailer to arrange for an exchange.